Viijval/QuickSwitchWallpaper/README.md

 5. Hit **Apply → OK**

 That's it.
-The hotkey will now silently cycle to the next wallpaper every time you press it.
+The hotkey will now silently cycle to the next wallpaper every time you press it. or just double click.
+If you want to get into the app again, open the .exe file instead of the shortcut and you can customize the wallpapers as you wish.
+Right click to delete, double click to set as wallpaper inside the app.
 ---

 ## Build from Source